remindgmbh/nuxt-typo3/README.md

-# rmnd-nuxt-typo3
+# REMIND - Nuxt TYPO3

+This module is an extension to [nuxt-typo3](https://github.com/TYPO3-Headless/nuxt-typo3) and contains layouts and content elements defined in remind/typo3-headless as well as general Vue components to be used in a frontend application.

 ## Requirements

+### Backend
+TYPO3 Instance with the following extensions:
+- friendsoftypo3/headless
+- remind/typo3-content
+- remind/typo3-headless

+### Frontend
 - nuxt-typo3

 ## Installation

-1. install using npm install `rmnd-nuxt-typo3`
+1. install using npm install `@remindgmbh/nuxt-typo3`

 2. add module in nuxt.config.js